Introduction

 How to react to rogue base station warnings? #

 Given that there is a high likelihood of false positives due to regular network anomalies, you should not have to worry if CellGuard reports rogue base stations to you.
-With our opt-in (study)[docs/study], we aim to improve our detection algorithm, leading to more accurate future warnings.
+With our opt-in study, we aim to improve our detection algorithm, leading to more accurate future warnings.

 Depending on your threat model, receiving warnings could mean different things.
 Even if you were connected to a real rogue base station, this does not mean you’re being surveilled or hacked.
 It also does not mean that there is mass surveillance.
 Due to how rogue base stations work, it is expected that users other than the intended targets might see and connect to rogue base stations.